Extending the Dynamical Systems Toolkit: Coupled Fields in Multiscalar Dark Energy

 \item The scalar–dominated point ${\mathcal G}_{\lambda_2}$ is likewise either an attractor or a saddle, depending on the region of parameter space, as summarised in Table~\ref{tab:FPs_Exp_stab}.
 For the special choices \( \lambda_2 \in \{0, \gamma, 2\beta+\gamma, \sqrt{3}\}, \) at least one eigenvalue vanishes.
 In contrast to the previous case, where the CMT analysis revealed instability due to a positive eigenvalue, here the situation is more subtle: stability depends on higher–order terms along the centre manifold.
 To analyse this, one can transform the system into its normal form, so that the Jacobian becomes diagonal.
 This identifies the center manifold variables (those associated with zero eigenvalues).
 The remaining variables can then be expanded perturbatively in terms of the center ones, with coefficients determined order by order from the original equations.
-Substituting back yields an effective reduced system on the center manifold, which allows the stability to be determined (see \cite{Bahamonde:2017ize, wiggins2003applied} for a detailed discussion).
+Substituting back yields an effective reduced system on the center manifold, which allows the stability to be determined (see section 2.5.3 of \cite{Bahamonde:2017ize} for an explicit example, and \cite{wiggins2003applied} for more details).
 Applying this method, we find: \begin{itemize} \item for $\lambda_2=0$, the point is stable; \item for $\lambda_2=\gamma < \sqrt{3}$, it is stable if $\beta=0$, otherwise unstable; \item for $\lambda_2=\gamma + 2 \beta < \sqrt{3}$ with $6 + 4 \beta^2 - \gamma > 0$, it is stable, otherwise unstable; \item for $\lambda_2=\sqrt{3}$, the point is unstable. \end{itemize} Instability arises also for $\lambda_2=\beta + \sqrt{6 + \beta^2}$.\footnote{For the specific value $\lambda_2=2\beta + \sqrt{6 + 4\beta^2}$ the analysis is again more involved.}